Threatened Miscarriage: Care Instructions

 How can you care for yourself at home?

-- Take acetaminophen (Tylenol) for cramps.
+• Take acetaminophen (Tylenol) for cramps.
 Read and follow all instructions on the label.
+Don't use nonsteroidal anti-inflammatory drugs (NSAIDs), like ibuprofen, unless your doctor or midwife says it's okay.

-- Do not have sex until your doctor says it is okay.
+• Do not have sex until your doctor or midwife says it is okay.

-- You may do your normal activities if you feel well enough to do them.
-But do not do any heavy exercise until your doctor says it is okay.
+• You may do your normal activities if you feel well enough to do them.
+But do not do any heavy exercise until your doctor or midwife says it is okay.

-- Eat a balanced diet that is high in iron and vitamin C. Foods rich in iron include red meat, shellfish, eggs, beans, and leafy green vegetables.
+• Eat a variety of healthy foods.
+Choose foods high in iron and vitamin C. Foods rich in iron include red meat, shellfish, eggs, beans, and leafy green vegetables.
 Foods high in vitamin C include citrus fruits, tomatoes, and broccoli.
-Talk to your doctor about whether you need to take iron pills or a multivitamin.

 When should you call for help?